priyankash-citrix/openshift-operators/netscaler-operator-1.0.0/helm-charts/netscaler-ingress-controller/README.md

 -  You have installed [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the NetScaler CPX collected by the [metrics exporter](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).

 -  The user name and password of the NetScaler VPX or MPX appliance used as the ingress device.
 The NetScaler appliance needs to have system user account (non-default) with certain privileges so that NetScaler ingress controller can configure the NetScaler VPX or MPX appliance.
-For instructions to create the system user account on NetScaler, see [Create System User Account for NIC in NetScaler](#create-system-user-account-for-nic-in-citrix-adc).
+For instructions to create the system user account on NetScaler, see [Create System User Account for NSIC in NetScaler](#create-system-user-account-for-nsic-in-citrix-adc).

     You can pass user name and password using Kubernetes secrets.
 Create a Kubernetes secret for the user name and password using the following command:

     ```
-       kubectl create secret generic nslogin --from-literal=username='nic' --from-literal=password='mypassword'
+       kubectl create secret generic nslogin --from-literal=username='nsic' --from-literal=password='mypassword'
     ```

 #### Create system User account for NetScaler ingress controller in NetScaler

 NetScaler ingress controller configures the NetScaler using a system user account of the NetScaler.
-The system user account should have certain privileges so that the NIC has permission configure the following on the NetScaler:
+The system user account should have certain privileges so that the NSIC has permission configure the following on the NetScaler:

 -  Add, Delete, or View Content Switching (CS) virtual server
 -  Configure CS policies and actions